Preparing to Come to Pittsburgh

 Immigration and Visa Issues

-Critical immigration procedures are discussed in the arrival and orientation brochure which accompanies your Certificate of Eligibility.
+Critical immigration procedures are discussed in the arrival and orientation brochure, which accompanies your Certificate of Eligibility document(s) (I-20/DS-2019).
 Read this information very carefully to know the correct procedures for your particular situation.
-For a list of US Embassies, Consulates and websites, click here.
+For a list of US Embassies/Consulates, click here.
 For more information, check the OIE website.

-When you are traveling to the US, make sure you carry your original documents (passport, I-20/DS-2019, evidence of admission and financial resources) with you in your carry-on luggage.
+When you are traveling to the US, make sure to carry your original documents (passport, valid visa, I-20/DS-2019, evidence of admission and financial resources) with you in your carry-on luggage.
 Do not pack your immigration documents in checked luggage.

 Weather and What to Bring

-During the summer, June through September, the weather is often hot and humid.
+During summer (June through September), the weather is often hot and humid.
 Lightweight clothing is required.
-During the winter season, late November into April, expect sudden and extreme weather changes: several days of cold weather may be followed by days of moderate temperatures; days of snow and/or rain alternate with periods of clear and bright weather.
+During winter (late November into April), expect sudden and extreme weather changes: several days of cold weather may be followed by days of moderate temperatures; days of snow and/or rain alternate within periods of clear and bright weather.
 Warm overcoats and boots are needed and may be purchased at nearby stores and shopping malls.
-(All buildings are heated, so medium weight clothing is most comfortable indoors.)
+All buildings are heated, so medium weight clothing is most comfortable indoors.
 Spring and fall seasons are moderate.
-Below are some averages:
+Rain may unexpectedly occur throughout the year, so an umbrella is recommended.
+Below are some temperature averages:

 |Summer||70° to 90°+||21° to 32°|

 |Winter||20° to 45° (may drop to 0° or below)||-6° to 7°|